holos-run/holos/doc/design/v1beta1/rendering.md

 Newline-delimited JSON is retired for three reasons.
 First, message
-boundaries: a length prefix states exactly how many bytes to read, so a subprocess killed mid-message produces a clean truncation error rather than a JSON syntax error at an arbitrary token, and binary payloads (the `bytes` fields) need no base64 detour through a text encoding.
-Second, schema
-discipline: the current protocol's wire format is whatever `encoding/json` does to the Go structs — the `Tags []string` field (`compile.go` line 38) carries no json tag at all, so the wire spells it `Tags` while every other field is camelCase; an accident of struct definition became a protocol commitment nobody decided.
-Protobuf makes the wire schema an explicit, reviewed artifact with defined unknown-field semantics.
-Third, evolution:
+boundaries: a length prefix states exactly how many bytes to read, so a subprocess killed mid-message yields a clean truncation error rather than a JSON syntax error at an arbitrary token, and binary payloads (`bytes` fields) need no base64 detour.
+Second, schema discipline: the current wire format is whatever `encoding/json` does to the Go structs — the `Tags []string` field (`compile.go` line 38) carries no json tag, so the wire spells it `Tags` while every other field is camelCase, an accidental protocol commitment nobody decided; protobuf makes the wire schema an explicit, reviewed artifact with defined unknown-field semantics.
+Third,
-`buf breaking` can gate changes to a `.proto` file in CI; no equivalent guard exists for ad-hoc JSON structs.
-Go implementations use `google.golang.org/protobuf/encoding/protodelim` (`MarshalTo` / `UnmarshalFrom`), which implements exactly this framing.
+evolution: `buf breaking` can gate changes to a `.proto` file in CI; no equivalent guard exists for ad-hoc JSON structs.
+Go implementations use `google.golang.org/protobuf/encoding/protodelim`, which implements exactly this framing.

 ### R2: TaskSet payload encoding